haka-security/haka/doc/user/tutorial/dissector/dissector.rst

 Adding extras properties and functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As stated above, `smtp-dissector` is a paritcular class (see :doc:`\../../../ref/class`) which could be extended by adding extras methods ans properties.
+As stated above, `SmtpDissector` is a paritcular class (see :doc:`\../../../ref/class`) which could be extended by adding extras methods and properties.

-* Adding properties: this is done through the property field of smtp_dissector class.
+* Adding properties: this is done through the property field of SmtpDissector class.

 .. code-block:: lua

-    smtp_dissector.property.connection = {
+    SmtpDissector.property.connection = {
         get = function (self)
             self.connection = self.flow.connection
             return self.connection
         end
     }

-* Adding methods: this is done through the `method` field of `smtp_dissector` class.
+* Adding methods: this is done through the `method` field of `SmtpDissector` class.
 In our example, we define the mandatory function `continue` and two extras functions `drop` and `reset` to drop and reset a smtp connection, respectively.

 .. code-block:: lua

-    function smtp_dissector.method:continue()
+    function SmtpDissector.method:continue()
         if not self.flow then
             haka.abort()
         end
     end

-    function smtp_dissector.method:drop()
+    function SmtpDissector.method:drop()
         self.flow:drop()
         self.flow = nil
     end

-    function smtp_dissector.method:reset()
+    function SmtpDissector.method:reset()
         self.flow:reset()
         self.flow = nil
     end